Eyelid Surgery for Blocked Vision

 Additionally, extreme sagging or puffy eyelids on either the upper or lower lid can create a situation where it is difficult to put in contact lenses or even wear glasses.
 Another detrimental effect can be ensue is when a person who has drooping eyelids tends to overuse the muscles in the forehead and in the eyebrows in order to try and raise the drooping eyelid.
 This often results in increased forehead tension and possibly headaches as a result of the impaired vision.
 Another negative side effect of puffy eyelids is that sometimes there can also be increased discomfort of the folds of the eyelids due to the excess skin and fat which now rub together more so than before.
 Reasons like these would lead to the true need for a blepharoplasty which is required due to medical necessity and not for cosmetic reasons like many believe.

 A brief explanation of what is done during blepharoplasty offers a clearer picture of how someone’s medical condition can be improved as a result.
-Blepharoplasty can be performed either by an eye surgeon or by a dermatologist ,a cosmetic or plastic surgeon.
+Blepharoplasty can be performed either by an eye surgeon or by a dermatologist or a cosmetic surgeon.
 As with all surgeries, it is important to choose a surgeon who is certified, experienced, and one who you feel comfortable with.
 Blepharoplasty can be done either under local anesthesia or general anesthesia .
 This should be discussed with the surgeon prior to the procedure to work out what is best for you.
 The surgeon will make a small incision (or incisions) in the area which needs improvement.
 These incisions are done in location which will hide any potential scarring thereafter (i.e. in the crease of eyelid, right beneath the lower lashes, or within the natural folds of the lid).
 According to what is necessary for each particular patient, the surgeon will excise any excess skin.
 Any excess fat will either be removed or shifted to a better position.
 Sometimes muscle is also removed or is sometimes tightened with sutures as is necessary.
 The skin is then closed back up with small neat stitches for a clean look.

 The results from your blepharoplasty can be amazing.
 Now you can see well without having your eyelids sagging and blocking your vision.
 You can now relax your forehead muscles and get relief from those tension headaches.
 Plus, you get all the cosmetic benefits as well and look refreshed and rejuvenated.